Clymene-project/Clymene/README.md

 #### 2. https://peter.bourgon.org/go-in-production/#formatting-and-style

 # supported
-The Clymene project is being developed with the support of [Jetbrains](https://www.jetbrains.com) Open Source development license.
+The Clymene project is being developed with the support of Open Source development license of [Jetbrains'](https://www.jetbrains.com).